paradite/retire-at-35/README.md

   * Build your own software products
   * Becoming a full-time [open-source maintainer](https://github.com/readme/henry-zhu)

-## How is retiring at 35 possible?
+## How to achieve retirement at 35?

 The formula is simple: `Money += Income - Spending`.